A UAF doctoral candidate works on biochemical, functional, and end-use perspectives of modified cereal brans.

 “I was so nervous,” she says, chuckling about the memory now.
 “The CAS staff had to basically push me onto the plane.”

-Seven months later, the chemistry student from UAF showed none of that nervousness when she presented whole-wheat chapatis to Bill Gates.
+Seven months later, the chemistry student from UAF showed none of that nervousness when she presented whole-wheat chapatis to Bill Gates, founder of Microsoft.
 Ms. Ahmad was invited to the Bread Lab, an interdisciplinary kitchen research unit of Washington State University, by Dr. Steve Jones, a USPCAS-AFS research grant collaborator.
 Her visit to the Bread Lab allowed her to present some of her project research on modified cereal brans in edible form to Mr. Gates himself.

 Ms. Ahmad’s research focuses on analyzing the enzymes and proteins within cereal brans, with the end goal of improving bran consumption in the Pakistani diet and marketplace.
 Brans are an important component of any whole grain flour, and bran is rich in phytochemicals, minerals, and dietary fiber.